Cray-HPE/docs-csm/operations/network/gateway_testing.md

 - [Running Gateway Tests on a Device Outside the System](#running-gateway-tests-on-a-device-outside-the-system)
 - [Example Results](#example-results)

-## Running gateway tests on an NCN management node
+## Running Gateway Tests on an NCN Management Node

 The gateway test scripts can be found in `/usr/share/doc/csm/scripts/operations/gateway-test`.
 When `gateway-test.py` is run from an NCN, it has access to the admin client secret using `kubectl`.
 It will use the admin client secret to get